MachinistFTW/OkumaMacros/README.md

 **Designed for Okuma Mill machines with mechanical touch setter (example Renishaw RTS, OTS, or Okuma Contact Tool Setter)** This program saves the current location of X and Y for the touch setter.
 It's important to note that this does not affect Renishaw gauging cycles.
 ## OROTA
-**Designed for Okuma Mill machines with a 4th axis set as the A axis.**
+**This macro is designed for Okuma Mill machines with a 4th axis configured as the A axis.**

-`CALL OROTA PX=0 PY=0 PZ=0 PA=0 PSA=0`
+'CALL OROTA PX=0 PY=0 PZ=0 PA=0 PSA=0'
-PX, PY, PZ
-These values function as a parallel shift function.
-They are typically not used except under the condition where the relative program zero is changing.
-For example, if at A zero, the program zero is top left corner with the Z zero on the face, then at A90 the zero is again, top left corner with Z zero on the new visible face, then the relative zero point has changed.
-This would require the operator to either, set additional work offsets, or use the parallel shift function.
+-PX, PY, PZ: These parameters serve as a parallel shift function.
+They are generally not required unless the relative program zero changes.
+    -Example: If at A0, the program zero is at the top-left corner with Z zero on the face, and at A90, the zero is again at the top-left corner but with Z zero on the newly visible face, then the relative zero point has shifted.
-PA=
+    -In such cases, the operator must either set additional work offsets or use the parallel shift function to adjust for this change.
-This value is the absolute solution for A axis rotation.
-Under most cases, this will match the A axis value.
+-PA= (Absolute A-Axis Rotation Solution): This value represents the absolute A-axis rotation.
+In most cases, it will match the A-axis value directly.
-PSA=
-This value is the absolute solution for the A axis rotation zero.
-Under most cases this value will not be used.
-However, it can be very useful for updating zero points that are found in positions other than A zero.
-For example, if the programed part has a reference to a bore that is positioned at A-20 relative to the programmed zero, the operator can command a PA=0 PSA=-20 and the new offset will take into account the zero point shift for the rotary axis.
-Keep in mind that rotating planes like this will require updating all 3 linier axis prior to using PSA values as if any of the 3 values are incorrect, the reference plane will not calculate correctly.
+-PSA= (Absolute A-Axis Rotation Zero Solution): This parameter is typically not needed, but it becomes useful for updating zero points located at positions other than A0.
+    -Example: If a programmed part references a bore positioned at A-20 relative to the programmed zero, the operator can set PA=0 PSA=-20.
+This adjustment ensures the new offset accounts for the rotary axis shift.
+⚠ Important Consideration:
+When rotating planes using PSA, all three linear axes (X, Y, and Z) must be updated before applying the PSA value.
+If any of these values are incorrect, the reference plane will not calculate correctly.